An Electric Flour Mill For Your Own Homemade Breads

-A flour mill is a kitchen appliance tool which is used to grind your own flour from wheat to make your own bread and other baked goods.
+A flour mill is used to grind (mill) your own flour from ‘wheat berries’.

-There are basically two types of flour mills.
+You might say that there are basically two types of flour mills…

-Electric powered (plug it in) and Manual powered (elbow grease).
+Electric powered (plug it in) and Manual powered (crank it).

-There is a wide variety of prices and quality (as with most things), and my recommendation is to buy what you can afford based on your own budget and risk tolerance.
-Generally the cheap products are usually… CHEAP.
-They’re cheap for a reason.
-The expensive products are usually expensive for a similar reason… they’re better.
+There is a wide variety of prices and quality (as with most things), and my recommendation is to buy what you can afford based on your own budget.
+Generally the cheap products are usually… ‘cheap’.
+The more expensive products are ‘usually’ ‘better’.
 You get what you pay for.

-The electric flour mill is a simple device really; it contains two hard abrasive surfaces that face each other which spin at high speed separated by a very tiny (adjustable) distance, and grinds grain to a powder (flour).
+The typical flour mill contains two hard abrasive surfaces that face each other – which spin at high speed separated by a very tiny (adjustable) distance, and grinds grain to a powder (flour).

-With our flour mill, 1 cup of wheat mills into just shy of 2 cups of flour.
+With our flour mill, 1 cup of wheat berries will grind (mill) into just about 2 cups of flour.
 We use about 2 cups of wheat berries (about 3.5 cups of flour) while making bread.

-Making fresh organic bread with fresh ‘unprocessed’ flour that you’ve milled yourself…tastes delicious, and is healthier than most store-bought breads, and it provides a special feeling of self-sufficiency.
+Making fresh organic bread with freshly milled flour…tastes delicious, and is healthier than most store-bought breads (because you control what goes into the recipe).
+Making your own homemade bread also enables a feeling of self-sufficiency.

-The sky is the limit with regards to the recipes that you use or what you decide to throw into the bread – enabling all sorts of flavors and textures.
+The sky is the limit with regards to the bread recipes that you might use or what you decide to throw into the bread – enabling all sorts of flavors and textures.

-If you haven’t taken the plunge yet… consider getting yourself a flour mill and start using the real thing… wheat, to make your own flour.
+If you haven’t taken the plunge yet, consider getting yourself a flour mill and start making your own homemade breads (and other baked goods) from your own freshly milled flour.